Biologist

 Day-to-day tasks

-• protect plants and animals
+• study and protect endangered land and marine plants and animals

 • make observations, write reports and publish scientific papers